Free and Easy Watercolor Paintings to Copy for Beginners

 Percentage of watercolor artists who use brush control techniques to achieve whitespace in their paintings55%

-Easy Geometric Watercolor Pattern
+Geometric Watercolor

 Painting geometric shapes and patterns is a fun watercolor exercise.
 It helps you improve brush control, color mixing, and create striking color harmonies.
 I’ll show you how to make a simple yet striking geometric watercolor design.
 You’ll learn techniques like wet-on-wet and glazing.